 Gross operating profit measures earnings before tax, interest, depreciation and amortization.
 It excludes asset sales and foreign-exchange gains or losses.

-Stevens last month slashed the overnight cash rate target to a two-year low of 3.75 percent from 4.25 percent, the deepest reduction in three years, as inflation cooled and growth slowed.
-The nation’s currency declined 6.7 percent last month as concern about the global economy and Chinese growth worried investors.
+The RBA’s Stevens last month slashed the overnight cash rate target to a two-year low of 3.75 percent from 4.25 percent, the deepest reduction in three years, as inflation cooled and growth slowed.

 To contact the reporter on this story: Michael Heath in Sydney at firstname.lastname@example.org